Agent Q in Action

 run_operation |

 Trigger an operation on a datastore or container.
-Requires datastore_id and operation_type (catalog, profile, scan, export, materialize).
+Requires datastore_id and operation_type (sync, profile, scan, export, materialize).
 Accepts optional container_ids to scope to specific containers.
 Returns the operation ID. |

 get_operation_status |